4 Minute Read

 The debt snowball works because it is about behavior modification, not math.

 But when you ditch the small debt first, you see progress.
 That one debt is out of your life forever.
-Soon the second debt will follow, then the next.
+The second debt will follow soon, and then the next.
 When you see the plan working, you stick to it.
-And when you stick to it, you will succeed in becoming debt-free!
+And when you do that, you’ll succeed in becoming debt-free!

-By the time you are paying the bigger debts, you have so much more cash freed up from paying off the earlier ones that it creates a "debt snowball" effect.
-Suddenly you ’re putting hundreds of dollars a month toward your debts instead of a few bucks here and there.
-You build momentum, which changes your behavior and helps you get out of debt—for good.
+By the time you’re paying on the bigger debts, you have so much more cash freed up from paying off the earlier ones that it creates a debt snowball.
+Suddenly, you’re putting hundreds of dollars a month toward your debts instead of a few bucks here and there.
+You build momentum, and that changes your behavior and helps you get out of debt for good.

-Ready to work your own debt snowball this year?
-Learn how to pay off debt, make wise spending decisions, save for the future and more in Dave Ramsey ’s class Financial Peace University.
+Ready to work your own debt snowball?
+Learn how to pay off debt, make wise spending decisions, save for the future, and more in Dave Ramsey’s class Financial Peace University.
 Find a class today!